A place of business where people gather to drink alcoholic beverages and be served food.

 Owner operated Midtown Manhattan Tavern serving modern American cuisine and NYC’s most popular drinks prepared to the highest of standards and served with relaxed charm and cheerful attentive service.

-Comfortable and casual atmosphere, vibrant social scene, quality dining and special event hosting.
+Our Midtown restaurant offers a comfortable, casual atmosphere, vibrant nightlife, quality dining and a separate special event space.

 To make a reservation please call us at 212-997-6835.
 We also encourage you to reserve thru Opentable, below.